xenloops/talk-dogfood-pipeline-cd/start_here.md

 ## Ground rules
 * **Interrupt with questions!**
+* The only dumb questions are the unasked ones.
-* There are no silver bullets
+* There are no silver bullets.

 <br /><br /><br /><br />